PIETRO-ing/Boston-Housing-Price-Prediction-Model-with-Docker-FastAPI/README.md

 6. Use your model to estimate a property price
 7. Dockerize the model
 8. Deploy the model in an app

+sudo docker build -t jupyter . && sudo docker run -it --rm -p 8888:8888 --mount src="$(pwd)",target=/app,type=bind jupyter

+* build the image with all the requirements
+* run a container
+* access to jupyter lab
+* work on the file inside the continer and see the change in my local directory outside the container